louismullie/temp-data/markdown_final/cf8059bc-bcf6-c808-e966-a1afe60ffdf2.md

 Methods

-Commercially available alginate dressings were selected to align with real-world clinical practices, ensuring the study’s findings could be readily implemented in routine medical settings.
+Commercially available alginate dressings were selected to align with real-world clinical practices, ensuring the study's findings could be readily implemented in routine medical settings.
 This choice allows for broader reproducibility across healthcare institutions.
 Both groups underwent conventional potassium permanganate solution sitz baths (1/1000 concentration, 20 min, twice daily), regular dressing changes, and observation of wound conditions.
 SG and CG groups were matched based on age, comorbidities, and the severity of the surgical condition using propensity score matching.
 This approach was chosen to minimize the impact of potential confounders and ensure comparability between the groups.
 The CG received conventional dressing post-sitz bath, using sterilized Vaseline gauze (Zhejiang Aoqi Medical Dressing Co.
 LTD.) applied to the surgical wound and secured with medical tape.
 The SG was given active wound dressing, self-adhesive alginate dressing [Kelu (Wuhan) Biotechnology Co.
 LTD. (80–300) mm× (80–300) mm], external wound dressing.
 In both groups, wound dressings were changed twice daily during the first 7 days postoperatively, followed by once daily until complete epithelialization was achieved.

 Surgical procedures

-All patients underwent standardized procedures: lateral internal sphincterotomy for anal fissures, fistulotomy/seton for anal fistulas, Milligan-Morgan hemorrhoidectomy for hemorrhoids, and Delorme’s or Altemeier procedure for rectal prolapse.
+All patients underwent standardized procedures: lateral internal sphincterotomy for anal fissures, fistulotomy/seton for anal fistulas, Milligan-Morgan hemorrhoidectomy for hemorrhoids, and Delorme's or Altemeier procedure for rectal prolapse.
 All operations were performed under spinal anesthesia in the jackknife position.

 ---